mario-baptista/cogsi2526-1211265-1250525-1250204/CA5/README.md

 That meant:

--setting up H2 as a containerized service,
+- setting up H2 as a containerized service,

--making sure the database persisted somewhere, and ensuring that the Spring Boot app could still connect to it.
+- making sure the database persisted somewhere, and ensuring that the Spring Boot app could still connect to it.

 So I built the same setup using Podman.